tourfl/mondrian_factory/README.md

 └── personalized_tools
 ```

-For each experiment (blue, red,...), there is a experimental and a perceptual version, according to [McCann's paper](http://www.mcimg.us/Color/Color_Mondrians_files/76MMT%20VisRes.pdf).
+For each experiment (blue, red,...), there is an experimental and a perceptual version, according to [McCann's paper](http://www.mcimg.us/Color/Color_Mondrians_files/76MMT%20VisRes.pdf).
 The two versions are built in the following way:

 - experimental: **actual** color labels & **experimental** illumination